 In this post I present five inbound marketing techniques that all B2B inbound marketers should employ to get visitors, develop customer trust, and drive sales:

 Create meaningful content.
 This means connecting with readers on an emotional level.
 What I am finding most helpful right now is writing blog posts that address the COVID pandemic—its impact on the economy, health, working at home, and the future of the traditional workplace.
-This is meaningful content because it addresses something most working adults in virtually all B2B industries are focused on.
+This is meaningful content because it addresses something most of us in virtually all B2B industries are focused on.

 Think like a buyer.
 For many manufacturers, their products are their “babies.”
 They know all the good things their products can do, which is promoted in their inbound marketing programs.
 However, they need to take this to the next step.
 How is this “baby” going to address the needs of a B2B customer?